Bearish GameStop options contracts fly off the shelf after stock surge

-NEW YORK, Jan 28 (Reuters) - The volume of bearish options bets on GameStop Corp has surged while bullish bets are taking a backseat after a run that has catapulted the video game and electronics retailer’s shares more than 700% over the past four sessions.
+NEW YORK (Reuters) - The volume of bearish options bets on GameStop Corp has surged while bullish bets are taking a backseat after a run that has catapulted the video game and electronics retailer’s shares more than 700% over the past four sessions.

 For every GameStop call option traded on Wednesday, there were about 3.5 puts that changed hands, the highest ratio in more than a year.
 Call options rise in value when a stock gains while puts appreciate when the underlying stock declines.